April Is New Homes Month

-- Today’s new homes are built with environmentally-friendly features such as energy-efficient tankless water heaters, Energy Star appliances, HVAC systems, insulation and windows and doors that make the home more comfortable and can save the home owners money over the long term.
+A newly-constructed home or condominium can offer energy-efficient features, such as tankless water heaters and ENERGY STAR appliances and HVAC systems, which make the home more comfortable and can save the home owner significant money over the long term.

 At the same time, an increasing number of single-family and multifamily builders are delivering green homes to consumers who are looking for even more sustainable features.
 Green builders incorporate energy, water and resource efficiency, improved indoor environmental quality and sustainable and locally sourced products into their projects.

 A 2014 McGraw Hill Construction-NAHB report shows that 62% of single-family builders say more than 15% of their projects are green.
 Likewise, 65% of builders report using renewables with at least some of their projects.